Dipanjana25/microsoft_copilot_hackathon_finance_tracker/README.md

 For making this website, GitHub Copilot has proven to be a great asset for us.
 We have also used different Microsoft technologies for completing this project.

+<strong>Importance of expense tracker</strong>strong>
+1.Financial Awareness: Expense tracking apps provide a clear and detailed picture of our spending habits.
+This awareness helps us make informed decisions, identify unnecessary expenses, and find areas where we can save money.
+2.Budgeting and Financial Planning: Expense tracking apps make it easier to create and maintain budgets.
+With accurate records of your income and expenses, we can set realistic financial goals, allocate funds to different categories, and track your progress over time.
+3.Expense Control: Tracking your expenses through an app allows us to identify patterns and trends in our spending behavior.
+We can analyze our expenditure by category, date, or note, enabling us to identify areas where we might be overspending.
+4.Financial Security: We can quickly spot any fraudulent or unauthorized transactions.
+Many expense tracking apps offer features such as real-time notifications, transaction alerts, and the ability to link your accounts securely.
+5.Saving and Investment Opportunities: Provide insights into our financial health and help us identify areas where we can save more.
+With a clear view of our expenses, we can allocate funds toward savings and investment goals, such as an emergency fund, retirement planning, or other long-term objectives.

 Goals and objectives
 A user-friendly interface where user can track his daily/monthly income or expenditures.
 The active balance sheet that the user can edit anytime.